 The process involves sharing your browser fingerprint with the website, together with the browser extensions installed and a list of websites you have logged in.
 Inria only collects anonymous data during the experiment securely stores the data on an in-house server.
-This data is solely used for research purpose and not shared with anyone outside of Inria.
+This data is solely used for research purposes and not shared with anyone outside of Inria.
 It also requires you to allow third-party cookies in your browser.

-How Does The Detection Process Work
+How Does The Browser Leak Detection Process Work

 1] Redirection URL hijacking